appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Unit Load Device (ULD) Containers**: Unit load devices, or ULDs, are essential components of air freight transportation.
 They assist in transporting different kinds of cargo, which are packaged in various pallet and container types.
 For more info, refer to [this link](https://www.shiprocket.in/blog/uld-containers/)

 **Unit of Measure (UOM)**: Inventory can now be tracked in user defined units of measure belonging to unit of measure classes.
 Unit of Measure is extremely important in inventory management as it quantifies inventory items in terms terms all parties can understand.
 If two parties are transacting on an inventory item, UOM defines how much and in what unit the quantity is expected.
 Also UOMs need to be standardized to make sure that all stakeholders especially across countries.
 Some countries might use Kilograms or kilometers and other countries might use pounds or miles.
 For more info, refer to [this link](https://www.ibm.com/docs/en/warehouse-management/9.5.0?topic=tracking-unit-measure).

+**Unit Sorter**: The distinction between a unit and a case is important when talking about sortation systems because they generally require different types of equipment.
+In warehouse management, an inventory unit is the language used to describe the smallest unit of an item.
+All other inventory measurements can be split into multiple parts, including a case.
+For example, a case is a box that contains numerous inventory units, and the size of the case can vary based on the unit size and logistics.
+Likewise, there is a case sorter that is designed to handle cases, and there is a unit sorter designed to manage individual units.
+The exception to this is when a hybrid model is used that can accommodate both units and cases.
+For more info, refer to [this link](https://www.elementlogic.net/us/insights/types-of-sortation-systems).

 <a name="anc-v">